mateuszjanusz/picsort/README.md

 ## Demo
 ![](https://github.com/mateuszjanusz/picsort/blob/master/picsort_demo.gif)

 It uses [node-exif](https://github.com/gomfunkel/node-exif) to extract the created date from an image.
-If the exif data is not available, picsort will try to extract the created date from the filename, otherwise it will remain in the original location.
+If the exif data is not available, picsort will try to extract the created date from the file's details, otherwise it will remain in the original location.

 ## Install
 Remember to install the package globally 🌎 <br><br>